-The LA Metro operates the public transportation system across LA County and the sprawling city of Los Angeles.
 The system consists of hundreds of bus routes and a number of rail lines.
-Accidents happen every day, mainly when LA Metro buses crash into pedestrians or other road users.
-If you have been the unfortunate victim of an LA Metro accident, you may be able to claim compensation.
+Accidents happen every day, mainly when city buses crash into pedestrians or other road users.
+If you have been the unfortunate victim of a city bus accident, you may be able to claim compensation.
 You will need to act quickly because the state’s statute of limitations limits the time to make a claim.
 Talk to a personal injury attorney before considering making a claim.

-Bus accidents are the most common LA Metro accidents.
+Bus accidents are the most common city bus or train accidents.
 Bus drivers are not always considerate to other road users.
-Sometimes they are not as experienced as they should be to cope with LA congestion and the density of traffic.
+Sometimes they are not as experienced as they should be to cope with congestion and the density of traffic.
 Typical accidents are those that happen when drivers fail to concentrate on their driving because they are distracted by cell phone calls.
 Tired and intoxicated bus drivers tend to make mistakes when driving.
 Many accidents occur at crosswalks, in and around bus stops, and intersections.
 Not all bus accidents are caused by bus driver error, as poor maintenance on the Metro fleet can result in problems with key bus components like steering, brakes, and lights.

 Damages You Could Claim